-Florida College offers the Associate in Arts degree, the Bachelor of Arts degree in Biblical Studies, the Bachelor of Arts in Music, the Bachelor of Science in Elementary Education, and the Bachelor of Arts in Liberal Studies.
+Florida College offers the Associate in Arts degree, the Bachelor of Arts degree in Biblical Studies, the Bachelor of Science in Business Administration, the Bachelor of Arts in Music, the Bachelor of Science in Elementary Education, and the Bachelor of Arts in Liberal Studies.
 Graduation requirements for all degrees are described below.
 The student's academic advisor and the appropriate academic offices are available to assist in planning his/her program.
 Candidates for graduation are ultimately responsible for fulfilling all graduation requirements.